scroll-tech/scroll-documentation/src/content/docs/en/developers/l1-and-l2-bridging/erc721-nft-bridge.md

 function updateTokenMapping(address _l1Token, address _l2Token) external;
 ```

-Update the mapping that connects an NFT contract from Goerli to Scroll Alpha.
+Update the mapping that connects an NFT contract from L1 to L2.

 | Parameter | Description                                      |
 | --------- | ------------------------------------------------ |